JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 1. Under development and incomplete.
 A particularly big gap is a lack of support for arrays.

-1. Most "normal" uses of Julia should not require this library.
+1. "Normal" uses of Julia should not require this library.
 Most likely, unless you an something of an expert Julia user, you should not need this.

 1. Neither `freeze()` nor `thaw()` are efficient.